How soon can I ease back into fitness?

 We offer a variety of class types.
 We recommend reading the class descriptions before registering.

-Some babies will be asleep, some will be content in their strollers, others will be stretching out on the mat (indoor classes) and others might be in mom's arms/carrier.
+Some babies will be asleep, some will be content in their strollers, others will be stretching out on the mat and others might be in mom's arms/carrier.
 Our mantra is happy mom = happy baby.
 We aim to use equipment rather than baby for resistance whenever possible because you need to strengthen the muscles that you do not use all day and lengthen the muscles that you do use all day.
 However, if a baby needs to be physically incorporated, and there is a safe way to do that, we do that too.
 Other ways we interact with the babies is through songs, chants and entertaining exercise drills.
 Babies also love to look at the other moms and babes.

 How do I register for a class?

 Click on 'find a class' and choose your location.
 Registration details can be found on the class schedule for the location you chose.
+New participants are welcome at anytime.
+The facility will simply pro-rate the fees.

 Can I try a class before registering?